-Nutritional and Pharmacological interventions

-Able to identify nutritional red flags for eating disorder referral

-Demonstrates ability to make appropriate referral for nutritional consultation

-- Appropriate documentation of signs & symptoms - Makes appropriate referral

-Demonstrates ability to provide appropriate nutritional guidelines

-- Identifies patient/client needs - Develops plan with the patient/client

-Demonstrates appropriate use and documentation of pharmacological agents

-- Identifies needs of patient/client - Develops plan in consultation with the patient/client and supervising physician - Appropriate documentation of any medications/drugs

-Year 2 - Fall: AT 763 Clinical Immersive Experience I

-Students will participate in a practice-intensive experience that allows the student to experience the totality of care provided by an athletic trainer.
-Students will demonstrate holistic proficiency on the skills below.

-Preceptors will provide feedback to the student on their performance and make a recommendation to the MAT Coordinator of Clinical Education regarding the student's preparedness to function autonomously.

-Injury Prevention

-Demonstrates ability to appropriately the following skills in the prevention and management of injuries:

-Taping Casting Wrapping Bracing Padding Splinting

-Health Promotion and Wellness

-Advocate for the health needs of clients, patients, communities, and populations.

-Identify health care delivery strategies that account for health literacy and a variety of social determinants of health.

-Incorporate patient education and self-care programs to engage patients and their families and friends to participate in their care and recovery.

-Acute and Emergent Care

-Performs emergency evaluation, provides appropriate treatment and management, and makes appropriate transfer/referral of patient to other healthcare provider(s).

-Evaluation and Management of Musculoskeletal Injuries

-Demonstrates ability to perform on-field evaluation and management of musculoskeletal injuries commonly seen in AT practice

-Demonstrates ability to perform clinical evaluation and management of musculoskeletal injuries commonly seen in AT practice

-Demonstrates ability to develop and implement long-term and post-surgical rehabilitation plan for musculoskeletal injuries

-Demonstrates ability to develop and implement a comprehensive injury prevention/sport performance improvement plan

-Evaluation and Management of Head Injuries

-Demonstrates ability to perform comprehensive head injury evaluation and immediate treatment

-Demonstrates ability to develop and implement a head injury treatment plan

-- Includes return to play criteria - Includes return to learn criteria

-Psychosocial Aspects of Injury and healing

-Demonstrates ability to implement relaxation techniques into rehabilitation plan

-Demonstrates ability to evaluate a patient with mental health concerns and make appropriate referral

-Evaluation and Management of General Medical Conditions

-Demonstrates ability to perform a medical examination for conditions commonly seen in AT practice

-Demonstrates ability to make proper referral for further evaluation of medical condition

-Demonstrates ability to provide appropriate treatment of medical conditions in consultation with supervising physician
+Nutritional and Pharma cological interventions Able to identify nutritional red flags for eating disorder referral Demonstrates ability to make appropriate referral for nutritional consultation Appropriate documentation of signs & symptoms Makes appropriate referral Demonstrates ability to provide appropriate nutritional guidelines Identifies patient/client needs Develops plan with the patient/client Demonstrates appropriate use and documentation of pharmacological agents Identifies needs of patient/client Develops plan in consultation with the patient/client and supervising physician Appropriate documentation of any medications/drugs Year 2 - Fall: AT 763 Clinical Immersive Experience I Students will participate in a practice-intensive experience that allows the stude Students will demonstrate holistic proficiency on the skills below.
+Preceptors will provide feedback to the student on their performance and make the student's preparedness to function autonomously.
+Injury Pre evention Demonstrates ability to appropriately the following skills in the prevention and mana Taping Casting Wrapping Bracing Padding Splinting Health Promotio n and Wellness Advocate for the health needs of clients, patients, communities, and populations.
+Identify health care delivery strategies that account for health literacy and a variety o Incorporate patient education and self-care programs to engage patients and their fam nilies and friends to participate in their care and recovery.
+Acute and Em 0 Performs emergency evaluation, provides appropriate treatment and management, an Evaluation and Management Demonstrates ability to perform on-field evaluation and management of musculoskel Demonstrates ability to perform clinical evaluation and management of musculoskele Demonstrates ability to develop and implement long-term and post-surgical rehabilit Demonstrates ability to develop and implement a comprehensive injury prevention/sp Evaluation and Manage Demonstrates ability to perform comprehensive head injury evaluation and immediat e treatment Demonstrates ability to develop and implement a head injury treatment plan - Includes return to play criteria - Includes return to learn criteria f Indiana and hashing Psychosocial Aspects o o injury and healing Demonstrates ability to implement relaxation techniques into rehabilitation plan romuioto roformal Demonstrates ability to evaluate a patient with mental health concerns and make appr Evaluation and Management of Demonstrates ability to perform a medical examination for conditions commonly see 1 Demonstrates ability to make proper referral for further evaluation of medical conditions in consultation of medical conditions in consultations in consultatio Demonstrates ability to provide appropriate treatment of medical conditions in consu nation with supervising physician

-Nutritional and Pharmacological interventions
+Nutritional and Pharmacological interventions --- --

-Demonstrates ability to identify signs & symptoms of eating disorder and make appropriate referral

-Demonstrates ability to provide appropriate nutritional guidelines based on patient/client needs

-Demonstrates ability to make appropriate referral for nutritional consultation
+Demonstrates ability to identify signs & symptoms of eating disorder and make appropriate referral Demonstrates ability to provide appropriate nutritional guidelines based on patient/client needs Demonstrates ability to make appropriate referral for nutritional consultation